Ramonta-Lee/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library built in JS to build out UI.
+We use components to build out the UI.
+It was built to handle complex state or what the user interacts with on the webpage.
+These changes in state is what gives us the functionality that we get with our websites today.
+With all the data that was coming in Facebook needed a way to handle all that data so their team created React.
+Components are scalable, reusable pieces of code that can be used over and over again to render things to the screen via the virtual DOM.
+Components have the ability to update and maintain their own state which makes managing the data so much easier.
+The only thing React cares about is rendering the UI to the screen.
+For example whenever we would GET data from an api we were able to store that data in a component and manage its changes of state.
+This ability for components to manage and store incoming data is what makes React so powerful on top of its reusability and scalability

 - [ ] What does it mean to _think_ in react?

+It means to think in components.
+Break things into smaller parts to better manage the data and its state

 - [ ] Describe state.

+React components have a built-in state object.

+The state object is where you store property values that belongs to the component.

+When the state object changes, the component re-renders and updates those changes to the DOM

 - [ ] Describe props.

+Props are the properties on a parent component that we can then pass to other components by calling in those (properties) props as the parameter to the component function.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are anything that affects something outside the scope of the function being executed.
+A Get request, console.logs, timers, etc are examples of side effects.
+Synching those effects are accomplished through useState/useEffect

 ## Project Set Up